Indigo Arts Alliance | Portland, Maine

 - Applicants must be a descendent from any of the African nations, African-American, Afro-Latin, Caribbean, i.e., the communities inhabiting the geographic breadth of all the places where Africans were displaced as a result of the transatlantic slave trade, Indigenous Peoples, Latinx, Southeast Asian (i.e African/Indian oceanic world), the Middle East, and the Pacific Rim.
 It is important to our mission to serve communities that have been impacted by colonialism and cultural erasure.

-- Applicants must be 21+ at the time of the proposed residency.
+- Applicants must be 21+ at the time of the proposed residency or fellowship.

 - Artists of all disciplines are encouraged (Painting, sculpture, illustration, writing, dance, music, theater/performance, photography, fiber/textiles, etc).